tolomaus/brpm_module_demo/lib/integrations/servicenow/README.md

 }
 ```

-### Creating a change request
+### Creating a change request in ServiceNow
 Voila, we're all set.
-Now create a change request in Service-Now and see how it triggers a request in BRPM!
+Now create a change request in ServiceNow and see how it triggers a request in BRPM!